QualiChain/P2Cstore/README.md

 ![web][logo]

 [logo]: https://web.ist.utl.pt/~ist180970/assets/img/qualichain-logo.png
 A distribulted file storage system for Qualichain.
-The system is both peer-to-peer and cloud-backed.
-It can work in parallel to a blockchain, for storing files that are added through transactions on the blockchain.
-Nevertheless, other uses are possible.
+P2Cstore supports both peer-to-peer and cloud-backed storage.
+Among other use cases, P2Cstore can work in parallel to a blockchain for storing files that are added through transactions on the blockchain.

 ## Index:
 - [System Requirements](#system-requirements)